kousuke-nakano/turbogenius/README.md

 - `pip install -e .` or `pip install .`

 # Examples
-Examples are in the `tests` directory.
+Examples are in the `examples` directory.

 # Documentation
 There is a Read the Docs in the `docs` directory, but still in progress.